flutter/website/src/docs/development/ui/animations/staggered-animations.md

       [[highlight]]await _controller.forward().orCancel;[[/highlight]]
       [[highlight]]await _controller.reverse().orCancel;[[/highlight]]
     } on TickerCanceled {
-      // the animation got canceled, probably because we were disposed }
+      // the animation got canceled, probably because it was disposed of }
   }